Gonzalo Quesada: Playing career

+Coaching

 Since retiring as a player, Quesada has worked in a number of coaching roles.
 From 2008 to 2011 he was assistant coach for kicking for the French national team.
 Subsequently, he took on the role of backs coach for Racing 92 in 2011, before advancing to become head coach in 2012 after a troubled season for the team.

 Quesada moved to Stade Français in 2013, exceeding expectations by taking the team to the Top 14 title in 2015, in the process knocking out top sides Racing 92, Toulon and ASM Clermont Auvergne.
 He ended a run of previous failures under the leadership of leading international coaches and players, turning the team around in short order.
 In 2017 Quesada led Stade Français to a 25:17 win over Gloucester Rugby in the European Rugby Challenge Cup final.

 In June of the same year reports indicated that he would take up a new position as sports director at the Basque Country club Biarritz Olympique in the subsequent season.
 However, following the appointments of a new club president and a director of rugby in 2018, it was announced that Quesada would move on.

-In August 2018, the Argentinean Super Rugby team Los Jaguares confirmed his appointment as their new head coach in the southern hemisphere's premier club competition.
-He took charge after Mario Ledesma, who had just taken the team to the play-offs, left to replace Daniel Hourcade as head coach of the Argentinean national team, Los Pumas.
-In his first year in this role in 2019, Quesada brought his side through a busy schedule to achieving their first appearance in a Super Rugby final in Christchurch, New Zealand, finishing as 19:3 losers in a tight contest, which featured about a quarter of the current All Blacks and the majority of the Argentinean international squad.
+In August 2018, the Argentine Super Rugby team Los Jaguares confirmed his appointment as their new head coach in the southern hemisphere's premier club competition.
+He took charge after Mario Ledesma, who had just taken the team to the play-offs, left to replace Daniel Hourcade as head coach of the Argentine national team, Los Pumas.
+In his first year in this role in 2019, Quesada brought his side through a busy schedule to achieving their first appearance in a Super Rugby final in Christchurch, New Zealand, finishing as 19:3 losers in a tight contest, which featured about a quarter of the current All Blacks and the majority of the Argentine international squad.
 According to Quesada, the strategy of selecting national team players for the Jaguares side put Argentina in a good position for the forthcoming Rugby Championship and Rugby World Cup.

 In June 2020, after the COVID-19 pandemic stopped the Super Rugby season, he returned to Stade Français.